ristekoss/flutter-clean-architecture/README.md

 [DummyJson](https://dummyjson.com/docs/)

 This boilerplate use DummyJson for remote data sources

+See [Auth](https://dummyjson.com/docs/auth) to obtain username and password to login in this app

 ### Versioning